-The request is to approve faculty development leave with full salary for Min Kang, PharmD, a tenured professor in the Department of Pediatrics in the Texas Tech University Health Sciences Center ("TTUHSC") School of Medicine for the period July 2022 through December 2022.
-This request has been approved administratively by the president and the chancellor and is recommended for approval by the Board of Regents.
+IV.B.1.g.
+TTUHSC: Approve faculty development leave of absence.-The Board approved faculty development leave with full salary for Min Kang, PharmD, a tenured professor in the Department of Pediatrics in the Texas Tech University Health Sciences Center ("TTUHSC") School of Medicine for the period July 2022 through December 2022.
+This request was approved administratively by the president and the chancellor.